 Next door, a toy company has offices with a small rooftop terrace in the sun.
 It's perfect.
 They welcome our crew onto their roof, bring us tea, and — grabbing a calm moment between the gusts — I deliver my lines.

-Then we taxi to Ortaköy, a trendy café district at the edge of town.
-It’s too far away for tourists, but it sits in the shadow of a Baroque mosque and the mighty modern bridge that crosses the Bosphorus.
+Then we taxi to Ortaköy, a trendy café district that's too far from the historic center for most tourists.
+It sits in the shadow of a Baroque mosque and the mighty modern bridge that crosses the Bosphorus.

-I want to get more interaction between me and Turks and this is perfect — a gang of four charming young Turkish men join me to pass around a nargile (big water pipe), sip tea, and play backgammon.
-Whether you’re filming or not, backgammon is the perfect way to create conviviality with new friends.
-At the neighboring table we film two sisters — one in Western dress and the other wearing a colorful but conservative Muslim head scarf — chatting as they pass the mouthpiece of their big water pipe.
+I want to get more interaction between Turks and me, and this is perfect — a gang of four charming young Turkish men join me to pass around a big nargile (water pipe), sip tea, and play backgammon.
+Whether you're filming a TV show or not, backgammon is the perfect way to create conviviality with new friends.
+At the neighboring table we film two sisters — one in Western dress and the other wearing a colorful but conservative head scarf — chatting as they pass the mouthpiece of their nargile.
 (I admit this was part of my agenda: to make both a big water pipe and a scarved Muslim woman less menacing to the more insular of my viewers.)

 When the sun is low and the chop of the Bosphorus carbonates the scene, I step out onto the ferry landing.
-Behind me, the frilly mosque softens the harsh lines created by the mighty bridge as it reaches for Asia.
+Behind me, the frilly mosque softens the harsh lines created by the mighty bridge reaching between Asia and Europe.
 Just as a ship enters the frame, I look into the lens and close the show: "Like its bridge, Istanbul brings East and West together.
-With a complex weave of modern affluence, Western secularism, and traditional Muslim faith, it’s a dynamic and stimulating city, well worth a visit.”
+With a complex weave of modern affluence, Western secularism, and traditional Muslim faith, it's a dynamic and stimulating city, well worth a visit."

-The next day, I’m sitting in a taxi heading for Istanbul’s Atatürk Airport.
-Driving along the coast, I scan the Bosphorus.
-A hundred freighters fill the sea — a commotion of ships reminding me of the size of the D-Day landings.
+The next day, I'm scanning the Bosphorus again, this time from a taxi that's heading for the airport.
+A hundred freighters fill the coastal waters — a commotion of ships as big as the photos I've seen of the D-Day landings.
 Each is filled with cargo for thriving economies.
-One by one, they enter this maritime bottleneck.
+One by one, they enter Istanbul's maritime bottleneck.

-In the middle of the strait there’s a construction site — an industrial-strength pontoon island with heavy machinery digging down and then out.
-Istanbul is well on the way to constructing a tunnel under the Bosphorus.
-I trace the city’s horizon with its misty minarets spiking up from the old town to the distant skyline where there is a wannabe-Shanghai forest of modern skyscrapers that the tourist never visits.
+In the middle of the strait there's a construction site — an industrial-strength pontoon island with heavy machinery digging the first road tunnel under the Bosphorus, a complex engineering project that promised to make Istanbul a less congested, quieter, and cleaner city.
+(The tunnel, which opened in 2016, did end up doing just that.)
+I trace the city's horizon with its misty minarets spiking up from the old town to the distant modern skyline, a wannabe-Shanghai forest of skyscrapers that tourists never visit.

 Reaching the airport, I tip the taxi driver, selfishly holding back just enough change for a coffee.
-Enjoying a rare break with my iPod, I listen to Amy Winehouse while immersed in the sea of traveling people at the airport.
-I find I can appreciate the human drama of a crowded public scene better with music-pumping earphones obliterating the natural sound.
-An old woman weeps as the security line slowly swallows up her son, who’s holding a reaching grandson in his arms.
-Water and shoes are okay here — but my watch and belt need to come off.
-With a thump, my passport is stamped and shortly I’m out of Istanbul.
+Enjoying a rare break with my headphones, I find I can better appreciate the human drama of a crowded public scene like this airport's if I've got pumping music obliterating the natural sound.
+An old woman weeps as the security line slowly swallows up her son, who's holding a reaching grandson in his arms.
+With a thump, my passport is stamped and shortly I'm out of Istanbul.